 - We have been instrumental in facilitating greater coherence in voting among the British and Irish Christian churches to emphasise the importance we collectively place on sound corporate governance

-- Proxy voting is outsourced to an external specialist voting agency.
+- Proxy voting execution is outsourced to an external specialist voting agency.
 The current agency employed in exercising proxy voting is ISS for our UK and Continental European equity holdings

 - In accordance with their policies, the CFB and Epworth do not arrange stock lending and recall